THE SIGNAL

 Four-stage scoring (light, deep, REM, wake) is where the wheels fall off for the reasons mentioned.
 The best-performing consumer devices show 75–80% agreement with PSG.
 Oura Ring Gen 3 showed stage-scoring accuracy between 75–91% depending on the stage — the best peer-reviewed numbers in the consumer space.
 WHOOP showed approximately 64% overall agreement with PSG on four-stage scoring.
 The Apple Watch Series 8 could distinguish sleep versus wake adequately but fared poorly on estimating sleep stages.

 The Fatigue Science ReadiBand — a technology representing $37 million in DoD-funded research investment and 25 years of development — achieves approximately 93% agreement with PSG, making it the most validated device in the consumer-adjacent market.
-However, it’s expensive: $649 for the device and a one-year subscription as of this writing, plus $599 for a 12-month renewal as of the last time I was asked to renew (to which I respectfully declined)—plus the app isn’t as good as Oura’s.
+However, it’s expensive: $649 for the device and a one-year subscription, plus $599 for a 12-month renewal — and the app isn’t as good as Oura’s.

 Orthosomnia: The Word You Need to Know